Syringe cleanup and free naloxone

 When a person overdoses on opioids:

 • They need medical help quickly.
-This includes the life-saving medication naloxone (Narcan).
+This includes the life-saving medication naloxone (NARCAN).

 • Someone with the person who overdosed might fear being arrested.
 This can prevent them from seeking or giving help.